KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/alignment_dup_marking/alignment_dupMark.md

 ## Excercise

-So far we have followed the main steps you performed with Galaxy during the first module.
+1)So far we have followed the main steps you performed with Galaxy during the first module.
 We have not gone through a few of the alignment statistics part yet and we will not provide detailed instructions about how to do it in the command line.
 As an excercise please try to perform the Alignment Statistics steps of the Galaxy workshops on your terminal by yourself.
 You alignement statistis analysis should include the following steps:

  - Flagstats